sebastianrosario/stock-trainer/README.md

 Milestone 3: Saving variables from each launch

 Milestone 4: Saving stock symbols and stock volume from user input, usable on next launch

+App Explanation: The app starts by checking if the user has run the app before.
+This is done by checking if the file that the app creates on launch exists or not.
+It then prompts the user for a stock symbol and a stock volume which is saved between launches.
+The app then calls the stock API to retrieve the opening and closing price of the selected stock and sends that to a file called "Dayrate.txt".
+After the user has opened the application once, it no longer asks for the stock symbol or volume as it is saved and reloaded by using pickle.
+The daily calculations execute and the program ends.